What is forensic nutrition?

 Carbohydrates in moderation are perfectly acceptable and even necessary to prevent lean tissue (protein) wasting.
 Foods that may cause allergies to particular individuals are excluded.
 Obviously, functional nutrition avoids highly processed commercial foods because they harm digestion.

-As you can see, functional nutrition is neither a primitive caveman-style diet, nor a chimera of a balanced diet.
-Rather, it is a prudent style of low-fuss, low-impact nutrition that reflects our physiological and emotional needs, our era, and our individual realities.
+As you can see, functional nutrition is neither a primitive caveman-style diet nor a chimera of a balanced diet.
+Instead, it is a prudent style of low-fuss, low-impact nutrition that reflects our physiological and emotional needs, and the realities of today's era and lifestyle.